Skill Demand Index

 Which roles need Process Improvement most:

-Other positions drive 33% of demand.
-Operations and Project Management also frequently list Process Improvement as a requirement.
-Skills commonly paired with Process Improvement include Project Management.
+Operations positions drive 40% of demand.
+Other and Project Management also frequently list Process Improvement as a requirement.
+Skills commonly paired with Process Improvement include Project Management and Communication Skills.

 Depth Level Distribution